Metrizable images of the Sorgenfrey line: Notations and terminology

 The Baire space is the space $(\mathbb{N}^{\mathbb{N}},\tau_{\scriptscriptstyle \mathcal{N}}),$ where the topology $\tau_{\scriptscriptstyle \mathcal{N}}$ is generated by the base $(\mathcal{N}_s)_{s\in\mathbb{N}^{<\mathbb{N}}}$ and this base is called the standard base for the Baire space.
 Thus the Baire space is a countable infinite topological power of a countably infinite discrete space; note also that the Baire space is homeomorphic to the space of irrational numbers~\cite[Ex.\,3.4]{kech}.
 The set of reals is denoted by $\mathbb{R},$ a real segment and half-intervals are denoted by $[a,b],$ $[a,b),$ and $(a,b].$ The Sorgenfrey line, $\mathbf{S},$ is the space $(\mathbb{R},\tau_{\scriptscriptstyle \mathbf{S}})$ whose topology $\tau_{\scriptscriptstyle \mathbf{S}}$ is generated by the base $\big\{[a,b):a,b\in\mathbb{R}, a<b \big\}.$ A Polish space is a separable completely metrizable space.
 A space $X$ is called analytic (absolute Borel) iff $X$ is homeomorphic to some analytic subset (some Borel subset) of some Polish space.

-A map $f:X\rightarrow Y$ is called open (closed, closed-open) iff for any open (closed, closed-open, respectively) set $U\subseteq X,$ its image $f(U)$ is open (closed, closed-open, respectively) in $Y.$ A surjective map $f:X\rightarrow Y$ is called quotient iff for any set $A\subseteq Y,$ the preimage $f^{-1}(A)$ is open in $X$ if and only if $A$ is open in $Y.$ A map $f:X\rightarrow Y$ is said to be finite-to-one (countable-to-one) iff for each $y\in Y,$ the preimage $f^{-1}(y)$ is finite (at most countable).
+A map $f:X\rightarrow Y$ is called open (closed) iff for any open (closed) set $U\subseteq X,$ its image $f(U)$ is open (closed) in $Y;$ a map $f:X\rightarrow Y$ is called closed-open iff $f$ is closed and open.
+A surjective map $f:X\rightarrow Y$ is called quotient iff for any set $A\subseteq Y,$ the preimage $f^{-1}(A)$ is open in $X$ if and only if $A$ is open in $Y.$ A map $f:X\rightarrow Y$ is said to be finite-to-one (countable-to-one) iff for each $y\in Y,$ the preimage $f^{-1}(y)$ is finite (at most countable).
 The definitions of pseudo-open and biquotient maps can be found in the book~\cite{arh-pon}; we only note that in the class of continuous maps every closed map is pseudo-open, every open map is biquotient, every biquotient map is pseudo-open, and every pseudo-open map is quotient.
 The symbol ``$\mathsurround=0pt:=$'' means ``equals by definition''.
 Other terminology can be found in the books of R.~Engelking~\cite{eng} and A.~Kechris ~\cite{kech}.